A Picture-perfect Peninsula!

 Dolphins in Akaroa

 The Hector’s dolphins grow no more than 1.5 metres, making them the smallest dolphins in the world (apart from their rare sub-species the Maui dolphins also found in New Zealand).
 About 900 dolphins hang about in Akaroa Harbour, surfing waves, doing acrobats and playing with seaweed.
 You can get close to these amazing creatures by boat tour, kayaking and even swimming with them with Black Cat Cruises.
 Akaroa is the only place in the world you can get in the water with Hector’s dolphins.
-Find out more at 5 Best Places to Swim with Dolphins in New Zealand.
+Find out more at the 5 Best Places to Swim with Dolphins in New Zealand.

 Little Blue Penguins in Akaroa